 Average Weather in Newport Oregon, United States

-In Newport, the temperature typically varies from 41°F to 65°F over the course of the year, and is rarely below 32°F or above 72°F.
+In Newport, the summers are cool, dry, and mostly clear and the winters are cold, wet, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 41°F to 65°F and is rarely below 32°F or above 72°F.

 The warm season lasts for 3.6 months, from June 21 to October 10, with an average daily high temperature above 62°F. The hottest day of the year is August 25, with an average high of 65°F and low of 52°F.